 There are also no gimmicks with the interest rate.
 Interest is calculated daily and paid monthly, and you will always earn the posted rate on your deposits.
 It doesn’t matter if your money has been there for a couple years or just a couple days.

 Up to date interest rates for the EQ Bank Savings Plus Account and EQ Bank GICs can be found here and here.
-Suffice it so say, their everyday rate is among the highest in Canada, often even beating temporary promotional rates from other banks.
+Suffice it so say, their everyday rate is amongst one of the highest in Canada, often even beating temporary promotional rates from other banks.

 3. Opening an Account